bartosz-makowski/sme/README.md

 ## UX ( User Experience)
 ### Project Goals :jigsaw:
 The goal of this project is to provide a massage therapist with his personal online presence where he could promote his services.
-Users of the website will be available to read information about a therapits and services provided, read a review from previous clients, schedule an appointment and pay for it using safe platfrom provided by STRIPE.
+Users of the website will be available to read information about a therapits and services provided, read a review from previous clients, pay for treatments using safe platfrom provided by STRIPE.

 ### User Goals :jigsaw:
 * Ability to set up an account
 * Ability to log in and log out
-* Ability to see available appointments
-* Ability to pay for my booked appointment
+* Ability to pay for treatments
 * Visual interaction and feedback
 * Interact with the website on Desktop tablet and mobile